Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 Nelder Grove of Giant Sequoia - located off Road 632/Sierra Sky Ranch Road (the west edge of the Byway)

-Nelder Grove is closed for restoration and estimated to reopen in 2024.
+Nelder Grove is closed for restoration and is estimated to reopen in 2025.

-Here are over 100 mature giant sequoias intermingled with second-growth pine, fir and incense cedar.
-It is a 1540 acre (6.2 km²) tract that also contains a number of sequoia stumps, leftover from when the area was logged prior to its acquisition by the United States Forest Service in 1928.
+Here are over 100 mature giant sequoias intermingled with second-growth pine, fir, and incense cedar.
+The 1540-acre (6.2 km²) tract also contains a number of sequoia stumps, leftover from when the area was logged before it was acquired by the United States Forest Service in 1928.

 During the logging in the 1800s, the felling foreman or woods boss was called the “Bull Buck”.
 The woods boss told the crew to preserve the magnificent tree for posterity.
 The Bull Buck Tree was so named because its size made it the boss of the woods.